-Grasping the complex interaction between the immune system and cannabis might be complicated at first, but the whole topic becomes much clearer once you become familiar with several important facts.
+Grasping the complex interaction between the immune system and cannabis might be complicated at first.
+But once you grasp the connection, your sense of awe for how our organism works will rekindle.

-In order to fully understand how cannabis affects the immune system, we first need to get acquainted with the endocannabinoid system.
+To fully understand how cannabis affects the immune system, we first need to break the topic down into several important parts.
+Let’s start with the endocannabinoid system.

 The endocannabinoid system (ECS)

-The first thing you should know about the endocannabinoid system is that it’s home to a vast network of cells that have cannabinoid receptors on them.
+The endocannabinoid system is home to a vast network of cells that have cannabinoid receptors on them.

 There are many different types of cells that have these receptors, and they are scattered all across the body and brain.